 Range weapons refer to such weapons which are used to inflict damage at an opponent from a greater distance than is possible in hand-to-hand combat.
-Range weapons have been used in warfare since the ancient period and modern-day gunpowder weapons are directly descended from them.
+Ranged weapons have been used in warfare since the ancient period and modern-day gunpowder weapons are directly descended from them.

 Many different types of range weapons were used in the medieval period.
-These included darts, arrows, darts used by individuals and more sophisticated range weapons such as catapults which were used as more elaborate siege weapons.
+These included darts, arrows, darts used by individuals, and more sophisticated range weapons such as catapults which were used as more elaborate siege weapons.

 The most common range weapon used through most of the medieval period was the common bow and arrow.
 Archers were frequently deployed as frontline combatants who would fire a hail of arrows into enemy lines before the cavalry of an army proceeded.
 The archers did this from a safe distance from the enemy.

 Early medieval times featured simply bows and arrows with slight modifications.
 By the 13th and 14th centuries, English archers had developed the iconic longbow which was highly effective on the battlefield and proved decisive in enabling the English to win many victories against the French such as the Battle of Crecy and Agincourt.

 Longbowmen became a formidable arsenal in armies attacking capabilities and English longbowmen became highly regarded and well-paid medieval soldiers and many became mercenaries available to the highest bidder!

 The Crossbow was a medieval range weapon that had a shorter range than the longbow.
 The Crossbow was shaped like a cross and is recorded to have been used by medieval European armies beginning at least as early as the 11th century.